woges/UDACITY-Deep-Reinforcement-Learning/Part2_Project_Navigation/Report.md

 Code implementation is discribed in the jupyter notebook and is structured as follows:

-- Import of all necessary packages
+- **Import of all necessary packages**
-- Neural Network - class QNetwork
+- **Neural Network - class QNetwork**
     + will be trained to predict the action to perform depending on the observed states
     + regular fully connected Deep Neural Network using the PyTorch Framework
         ![Dueling DQN_](./img/Normal_NN.JPG)
-- Dueling Network - class duelingQNetwork
+- **Dueling Network - class duelingQNetwork**
     + will be trained to predict the action to perform depending on the observed states
     + regular fully connected Deep Neural Network with two branches using the PyTorch Framework
         ![Dueling DQN_](./img/Dueling_NN.JPG)
-- DQN Agent - class Agent
+- **DQN Agent - class Agent**
     + a dqn agent with dueling network, prioritized experience replay and double DQN is defined:
         * constructor:
             - initializes the memory buffer
             - initializes the neural network
             - initializes the optimizer
         * step()
             - adds tupels (state, action, reward, next_state, done) to memory
             - starts learning step at each UPDATE_EVERY step
         * act()
             - returns actions for given state as per current policy (epsilon greedy)
         * learn()
             - updates value parameters using given batch of prioritized experience tuples
         * soft_update()
             - softly updates the weights from the local model to the target model as part of the Fixed Q-Targets technique

-        - class Prio_ReplayBuffer
+- **DQN Agent - class Prio_ReplayBuffer**
     + fixed-size buffer to store experience tuples (state, action, reward, next_state, done)
         * add()
             - adds an experienced tupel to the memory
-                    - connects a starting priority to the tupel - getting updated in the next learning step
+            - connects a starting priority to the tupel - updated in the next learning step
         * sample()
             - samples a batch of experienced tupels accordings to the probability distribution
         * update_TD_deltas()
             - updates the priorities according to the learning step
         * new_beta()
             - calculates a new beta value for calculating importance weights
-- dqn - modul
+- **dqn - modul**
     + trains an agent using DQN and returns the scores

 ### Training and Hyperparameter